Public Matters - Class of 2014

 DEREK DEVOE is a Commercial Loan Officer at Washington Savings Bank.
 He analyses loan applications and recommends action at the loan committee level.
 He negotiates credit terms such as cost, loan repayment methods, and collateral specifications.
 Prior to joining Washington Savings Bank, Derek was Vice President, Small Business Banker, for Bank of America in the Beverly and Salem region.
 Previously, he owned Devoe International, a marketing and advertising company that focused on small businesses.
 He managed business to business sales, networking, community involvement, training, payroll, customer service, and website creator and editor.
 Derek attended Salem State’s Business and Marketing program.
 He lives in Haverhill.

-KIRSTEN DOHERTY is Project Director for the Massachusetts Organization for Addiction Recovery (MOAR) in Boston.
+KIRSTEN DOHERTY is Project Director for the Massachusetts Organization for Addiction Recovery (MOAR) in Boston in 2013.
 She is developing a statewide network of addiction recovery community organizations to enhance peer to peer recovery models across the state.
-Her efforts will help mobilize and empower peers (those in recovery) to have a voice in local and statewide policies and budgets.
+Her efforts are helping mobilize and empower peers (those in recovery) to have a voice in local and statewide policies and budgets.
 During her year in Public Matters, Kirsten was a Community Health Planner and had worked at the Department of Planning and Development as an Urban Renewal project intern.
 She conducted an economic and health evaluation of the impact of community redevelopment on two state-designated urban renewal districts.
 Kirsten worked on completing a comprehensive metric tool to evaluate land use and development projects to ensure alignment with health, social justice and sustainability objectives.
 Kirsten was a Founding Board Member and the Treasurer of the Massachusetts Prevention Alliance (MAPA), an organization that coordinates local and regional grassroots advocacy and education efforts to advance health policy.
 After nearly 20 years as a fundraising professional, she transitioned to a career in community health with an interest in health equity.
 She was a Community Health Specialist at the Northeast Center for Healthy Communities, a former department of the Greater Lawrence Family Health Center.
 Kirsten received her BA and MBA from Bentley University and a Certificate in Regional, Economic and Social Development from UMass Lowell.
 Kirsten lives in Lowell.

 MELINDA FERULLO is a Project Engineer at AMEC E&I located in Chelmsford MA, with the civil engineering and remediation group.
 AMEC is a leading supplier of consultancy, engineering and project management services to customers in the world’s oil and gas, mining, clean energy, environment and infrastructure markets.
 Some of her duties include preparing cost estimates, design alternatives for feasibility studies, work plans for implementing design and construction, and management oversight of selected remedial construction projects.
 Melinda was previously employed by Watermark Environmental, Inc. of Lowell.
 Before graduating from UMass Lowell with a bachelor of science degree in civil engineering, she interned for three years at AMEC Earth and Environmental in Westford.
 Among the many professional affiliations Melinda maintains are: American Society of Civil Engineers; Boston Society of Civil Engineers; and New England Water Assoc.
 She is a member of Chi Epsilon, Omicron Delta Kappa, and Tau Beta Pi.
 Melinda volunteers for the Salvation Army, Habitat for Humanity, and participates in the Thanksgiving Dinner for the Greater Lowell Boys and Girls Club.
 She lives in Lowell.